Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 Seeing Paelius falling off the dragon, Vola-Shump brings out their harp, plays a fiddly tune and flies up to land on Tiamat's back.
 They savagely swipe at Tiamat, critically savage attacking her.
 Orla-Nim makes Crown of Stars deal more damage to the Red Dragon before polymorphing into a Giant Ape and pulls Baern out of combat on her back.
 Tiamat flies up into the sky and once again tries to shake the assailants on her back.
 Vani gets flung off the dragon into the forest but she manages to use the tree branches to break some of her fall.
 Vola-Shump and Sola manage to cling on but Tiamat, lands next to the Great Ape and attacks it.
 Baern summons Spirit Guardians to attack the surrounding dragons makes his spirit weapon pierce Tiamat.

 At this point, all of Tiamats heads turn to look at a mountain in the distance.
 A bright light appears from the mountain and Tiamat shrieks.
-We bought enough time for the Wizards!
+They bought enough time for the Wizards!
 As Vani breaths a side of relief.
 An massive explosion rocks the mountain destorying capital city and a shockwave echoes throughout the surrounding lands.
-We fade into dust.
+They fade into dust.
 Vola-Shump and Sola dissapears with Tiamat and wake up in Hell.

 *vision fades*

 ## Day 1

-We awake underground in a dungeon, the ceiling is made of rock.
+They awake underground in a dungeon, the ceiling is made of rock.
 Ancient scratches of pickaxes are still visible.
 There are corridoors in three directions with tracks that line the room and go down these corridors.
 In the centre there is a rotating platform to allow trolleys to change tracks.
 These tracks are old.

 A lattice of bars seperate us from the rest of the room and in it is a forbidding padlocked door.
 Outside of the cell there is a wooden chest to the side with all equipment in it.
-Nightingale recall thats we were handled by two groups of people.
+Nightingale recall thats they were handled by two groups of people.

 Nightingale was able to stealthily keep a lock picking device upon being captured and Tezzaran helps Nightingale open the lock.
 The chest is then opened.
-Faint sound of rushing water can be heard from the North.
-We don our gear and head in the direction of the running water.
+Faint sound of rushing water can be heard from the North. they don our gear and head in the direction of the running water.
 The G'rung looks very exhausted and requires a water bath.

-We follow the sound of water to a room with a waterfall and the G'rung decides to jump into the water.
+They follow the sound of water to a room with a waterfall and the G'rung decides to jump into the water.
 G'rung is beset by a swarm of Quippers, and shrieks for help and the party attacks the Quippers.
 Oriaanna readys a shocking grasp for when the water is cleared.
 ~~~
 Oriaanna: G'rung get out of the water!
 ~~~